bajamircea/bajamircea.github.io/_posts/2018-03-18-destructor-recommended-idiom.markdown

 1. Wrap `FILE *` in a resource class.
 In the destructor ignore errors.
 2. Create a function that throws on `fclose`
-3. Don't forget to call that function.
+3. Don't forget to call that function (if you wrote to the file and all went well up to that point)

 {% highlight c++ linenos %}
 // 1